linode/docs/docs/applications/voip/install-and-configure-mumble-on-debian.md

 **Linux**

 The package `mumble` is available in most distribution's repositories.
-See [Mumble's Wiki](http://wiki.mumble.info/wiki/Installing_Mumble) for more distr-specific information.
+See [Mumble's Wiki](http://wiki.mumble.info/wiki/Installing_Mumble) for more distro-specific information.

 ### Connecting As SuperUser